 Aetna modified CPB 0782 for hereditary angioedema (HAE), effective November 15, 2025.
-Here's what billing teams need to do before that date.
+Here's what changes for billing teams.

 Quick-Reference Table